Blog > Category > Posted: 2023-Jun-29, Updated: 2024-Jul-09

 Hardware

-Although the hardware does not affect energy efficiency in itself, manufacturers are continually looking for ways to make their windows more energy efficient.
-Some recent development that appears to have made a difference include multi-locking mechanisms that provide higher security and an improved airtight fitting when closed.
+Although the hardware does not affect energy efficiency itself, manufacturers are continually looking for ways to make their windows more energy efficient.
+Recent developments include multi-locking mechanisms that provide higher security and an improved airtight fitting when closed.

 Window style